-In addition to Recreational Respite, her advocacy for family caregivers lead Amy to become a Partner and the Director of Communications for Family Caregivers Unite!
-(FCGU!) with host, Dr. Gordon Atherley.
+In addition to Recreational Respite, her advocacy for family caregivers lead Amy to become a Partner and Communications Director for Family Caregivers Unite! in 2010 with host, Dr. Gordon Atherley.
 FCGU! is a social media project of international scope that supports, connects and empowers family caregivers caring for family members with special and other needs to tune in to various topics that are relevant to their roles.
 It now has a listenership of over 1,000,000 people, internationally.
-The show is accessible for free though iTunes, satellite radio and offers over 350 archived on-demand episodes, found here: http://www.voiceamerica.com/show/1669/family-caregivers-unite
+The show is accessible for free though iTunes, satellite radio and offers over 400+ archived on-demand episodes, found here: http://www.voiceamerica.com/show/1669/family-caregivers-unite

 Highlights of Work Abroad: